telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ##### cell `String|Element|jQuery`

 A string, DOM element or jQuery object which represents the table cell.
 A string is treated as a jQuery selector.
+If there are locked columns in the Grid, the jQuery object, representing the cell, must be passed as an argument.

 #### Returns